rotundasoftware/cartero/README.md

 ### Application level transforms

 You can apply transforms to all packages within your `views` directory using the `-t` command line argument (or the `appTransforms` option).
 Packages inside a `node_modules` folder located inside of your views directory are not effected.
-(You can apply your application transforms to additional directories as well using the `transformDir` command line argument.)
+(You can apply your application transforms to additional directories using the `transformDir` command line argument, for example, to a `node_modules` directory that contains all your application specific packages.)

 ```
 $ cartero views static/assets -t "sass-css-stream"